Literary-Insights/blog/src/content/blog/Moneyball - Lewis, Michael.txt-1.md

 - Towards the end of the season and in the playoffs, there was pressure on Beane to change his unconventional strategies and embrace more traditional approaches like bunting and manufacturing runs.

-- Beane reviewed stats showing the A's scored more runs than the Twins despite the Twins having a higher batting average and slugging percentage, because the Twins gave away more outs through caught stealings and sacrifice bunts.
+- Beane reviewed stats showing the A's scored more runs than the Twins despite the Twins having a higher batting average and slug: ging percentage, because the Twins gave away more outs through caught stealings and sacrifice bunts.

  Here is a summary of the passage: